Morocco

 image_BLBJ3QDCYC4WYJA9

-After breakfast, we drive towards the south east of Morocco.
-Along the way we will visit Ait Benhadou Kasbah, Ouarzazate City and Rose Valley.
-By the end of the day will arrive at Dades gorges.
-We spend the night here in a hotel.
+After breakfast, we drive towards the southeast of Morocco.
+Along the way, we will visit Ait Benhadou Kasbah, Ouarzazate City, and Rose Valley.
+By the end of the day, we arrive at Dades Gorges, where we spend the night in a hotel.

 image_MNJKPULYVGPEGNG9